Lizz3108/holbertonschool-printf/README.md

 `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c`

 ## Challenges

-* Some of the challenges we faces while creating this function were trying to make the function _printf() break and figured out a soluction for the problem.
+The challenges we faced are the following:

+* Finding the edge cases.
+This was done by purposely breaking the function and finding a solution.
 * The creation of the function to print intergers.
-* Trying to create a function with the little information that was given to us proved to be a challenge as well.
-This helps us to develop critical thinking and emphasize collaboration.
+* Trying to create a function with the little information that was given to us.

+Solving these challenges helped us to develop critical thinking and emphasize collaboration.

 ## Reference
 This function work similar to ![printf(3)](https://man7.org/linux/man-pages/man3/printf.3.html).